 - 1. Yountville's population is approximately 3,000 full-time residents, of which 1,200 reside at the Veterans Home.
 The Town's population increased slightly from 2,916 in 2000 to 2,933 in 2010, an increase of approximately one percent. - 2.
 The Association of Bay Area Governments estimates a population growth of approximately 300 residents for Yountville over the next 10 years, which represents an annual increase of 0.1 percent.
 This estimate reflects a regional assumption that growth in the Bay Area will increasingly migrate towards existing urban areas. - 3.
 The eastern portion of Yountville is near buildout with residential units, retail, restaurant, lodging, and civic land uses.
-It is anticipated that there will be 17 additional residential units built under the proposed General Plan land use assumptions of the housing cycle ending 2022, as well as the development of three parcels along Washington Street into restaurants, specialty retail, and office buildings.
-The Vacant Land Map, from the Yountville Housing Element, 2015, is shown in Figure 3-3. - 4.
+It is anticipated that there will be 17 additional residential units built under the proposed General Plan land use assumptions of the housing cycle ending 2022, as well as the development of three parcels along Washington Street into restaurants, specialty retail, and office buildings. - 4.
 The California Department of Veterans Affairs in Sacramento approved a 2012 Facilities Master Plan for the Veterans Home of California located within Yountville's Town Boundaries.
 It is possible that the population residing at the Veterans Home may increase as a result of future implementation of the 2012 Master Plan.